Medical Policy: 01.01.20

-- Cartridge: Comes in three different pressures from 75-125 mmHg.
-The cartridge has two functions: 1) it is a small canister that stores fluids removed from the wound and 2) it generates the negative pressure or suction.
-The cartridge uses proprietary springs to generate consistent, even levels of pressure without noisy motors, electronics or batteries.
-Inside the cartridge there is a gel that helps to lock in fluids and improve exudate containment.
+- Cartridge with activation/reset key: Comes in three different pre-set pressure levels (-75mmHg, -100mmHg and -125mmHg).
+The cartridge has two functions: 1) it is a small canister that stores fluids removed from the wound (canister capacity of approximately 60mL of wound exudate) and 2) it generates the negative pressure or suction.
+The SNaP System also incorporates BioLock technology that isolyzes or gels the wound exudate that collects in the cartridge.
+This helps to control potential contamination and odor.

 In 2011, Armstrong and colleagues reported results of a planned interim analysis of a randomized controlled trial (RCT) comparing the SNaP® device and the V.A.C.® (Negative pressure therapy Assisted Closure®) Therapy™ (Kinetic Concepts, Inc., San Antonia, TX) for the treatment of chronic lower extremity wounds.
 The study randomized 132 patients with lower extremity venous or diabetic ulcers of varying size and present more than 30 days despite appropriate care.
 Dressings were changed per manufacturer direction, 2 times per week in the SNaP® group and 3 times per week in the V.A.C.® group.
 Patients were assessed for up to 16 weeks or until complete wound closure; 83 patients (63%) completed the study.
 Intention-to-treat analysis with the last observation carried forward showed non-inferiority in the primary outcome of wound size reduction at 4, 8, 12 and 16 weeks.
 When adjusted for differences in wound size at baseline,SNaP-treated subjects showed non-inferiority to the VAC-treated subjects at 4, 12, and 16 weeks.
 Kaplan-Meier analysis showed no significant difference in complete wound closure between the two groups.
 At the final follow up, 65.6% of the VAC group and 63.6% of the SNaP group had wound closure.
 Survey data indicated that dressing changes required less time, and the use of the SNaP® device interfered less with mobility and activity than the V.A.C.® device.
 This study is limited by the high loss to follow-up and the lack of comparison with standard treatment protocols.